 “I’m not saying it was dirty dirty, but it was a dive bar,” says Harris Plane.
 “When we took all the paneling and all the black stuff off the windows, we saw it was really quite lovely.”

-The maroon and ivory interior is intimate and relatively unadorned; custom-made posters are yet to arrive.
+The maroon and ivory interior is intimate and relatively unadorned.
 Art Deco light fixtures effuse a moody glow over wooden tables (some white-clothed, some not), bentwood chairs and banquette seating. ’70s and ’80s Italian disco comes courtesy of Sam Rogers, who spent time in Berlin as a music producer and now heads up front of house.

 Where once punters lined up for picklebacks and pots of Carlton, now there’s a neat selection of amari.
 Wine – as at Bar Liberty – is a big deal.
 Liberty’s list is 500-strong, but Capitano’s is tighter, including a few producers who “don't muck around too much” with their wines.